isabella232/website-27/docs/bebop/source/includes/_commands_ardrone3.md

 <!-- ARDrone3-Piloting-AutoTakeOffMode-->
 ### <a name="ARDrone3-Piloting-AutoTakeOffMode">Set automatic take off mode</a><br/>

-**Draft: this command is not implemented yet by the firmware and no ETA is available, please don't use it.**
+This command is deprecated, please don't use it.
 <br/>

 <!-- ARDrone3-Piloting-moveBy-->